feifel/jtra/SPECS.md

   - Example: If the user is in a 2-hour meeting from 10:00 to 12:00, they can set the next popup to 12:00 instead of being asked at 10:15, 10:30, etc.
 - When a custom next popup time is set:
   - The timer is rescheduled to fire at the specified time instead of the next 15-minute boundary.
+  - The custom time is stored in memory only (not persisted).
+If the browser is closed, the next session starts with normal 15-minute boundary scheduling.
   - After the custom popup fires, the timer resumes normal 15-minute boundary scheduling.
   - The custom popup time must be in the future (at least 1 minute ahead).
   - The maximum snooze duration is configurable in Settings (default: 4 hours).